Chart Color Schemes

 Malabar - La Perouse was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Malabar-La Perouse has a higher cultural diversity than most local markets, with 23.9% of its population speaking a language other than English at home and 32.7% born overseas.
-Christianity is the predominant religion in Malabar-La Perouse, comprising 60.4% of its population.
-Notably, Judaism is overrepresented, making up 2.2% compared to the regional average of 0.4%.
+Christianity is the predominant religion in Malabar-La Perouse, making up 60.4% of its population.
+Notably, Judaism is overrepresented compared to Greater Sydney, comprising 2.2% of Malabar-La Perouse's population versus 0.4%.

 The top three ancestry groups are English (22.0%), Australian (18.4%), and Irish (10.6%).
-There are also notable divergences in certain ethnic groups: French is slightly overrepresented at 1.8%, Russian is underrepresented at 0.9%, and Hungarian is marginally underrepresented at 0.5%.
+There are notable differences in the representation of certain ethnic groups: French is overrepresented at 1.8% compared to the regional average of 1.5%, Russian is slightly underrepresented at 0.9% versus 1.1%, and Hungarian is also underrepresented at 0.5% compared to 0.6%.

 Frequently Asked Questions - Diversity